 The CB Scheme can be seen as a product passport for the world.
 It offers the potential of performing one test and certification to obtain one or more national certification marks in one go.
 Each National Certification Body (NCB) will recognize test reports issued by one another, so that you (the manufacturer) do not need to get a product re-tested if you want to use a particular certifying body’s test mark on that product.

-A new standard, IEC 62368-1, will soon replace the following global safety standards for information and communication technology (ICT) equipment and audio-visual (AV) equipment in both Europe and the United States:
+A new standard, IEC 62368-1, has replaced the following global safety standards for information and communication technology (ICT) equipment and audio-visual (AV) equipment in both Europe and the United States:

 - IEC 60950-1 (safety requirements for ICT equipment)